hackergrrl/common-readme/readme_tips.md

 Some modules don't even have a maintainer.
-And without a human readily on hand to answer questions and explain what a module does, and no remnants of documentation left behind, a module becomes a bizarre alien artifact, unusable and incomprehensible by the archeologist-developers of tomorrow.
+And without a human readily on hand to answer questions and explain what a module does, and no remnants of documentation left behind, a module becomes a bizarre alien artifact, unusable and incomprehensible by the archaeologist-developers of tomorrow.

 Some modules do have documentation, but once again, the quality bar varies.
 Maybe it's just a one-liner description.
 Maybe it's just an example.
 All of